 You can execute the Mega Backdoor Roth conversion strategy with Rocket Dollar in the Self-Directed Solo 401(k).
 It is a strategy to acquire as many Roth Dollars as possible.

-The “Mega Roth” is a strategy to put as many Roth dollars as possible in your Rocket Dollar Self-Directed Solo 401(k).
+The “Mega Backdoor Roth” is a strategy to put as many Roth dollars as possible in your Rocket Dollar Self-Directed Solo 401(k).
 The Self-Directed Solo 401(k) account holder would need to open a new trust bank account for “after-tax contributions.”
-Section 415(c)(1)(A) limits total contributions to Self-Directed Solo 401(k) plans to $56,000 in 2019 (with a $6,000 catch-up contribution for those over age 50).
+Section 415(c)(1)(A) limits total contributions to Self-Directed Solo 401(k) plans to $56,000 in 2019 (with a $6,000 catch-up contribution for those over age 50) and $57,000 in 2020 (with a $6,500 catch-up contribution for those over age 50).
 The limit for after-tax contributions in a Self-Directed Solo 401(k) is the difference between the amount already contributed by the employee and the employer, and the Section 415 limit.
 The Self-Directed Solo 401(k) account owner must have enough self-employed income to make the after-tax contribution.
-All amounts contributed to a Self-Directed Solo 401(k), employee salary deferral, profit sharing contributions, and voluntary after-tax contributions are eligible for conversion to the Self-Directed Solo Roth 401(k) via an In-Plan conversion or conversion to a Roth IRA.
+All amounts contributed to a Self-Directed Solo 401(k), employee salary deferral, profit-sharing contributions, and voluntary after-tax contributions are eligible for conversion to the Self-Directed Solo Roth 401(k) via an In-Plan conversion or conversion to a Roth IRA.